Dipp3r/Faculty-leave-management-app/README.md

 # Features and functions

-- The visibility of notification can be toggled
+- Toggling of visibility of notification

     ![notif toggle](https://user-images.githubusercontent.com/91364256/200879052-667c5291-ec44-4793-a050-ab62827ea06a.gif)